Skip to content

 Stop selling tip #1: Stop talking about your company or product

-The tough fact is that no one cares about your company and how long it has been in business and how many awards it has won.
+The tough fact is that no one cares about your company and how long you’ve been in business and how many awards you’ve won.

-Your prospects really only care about the business problem they’re wrestling with right now.
+Your prospects only care about the problem they’re wrestling with now.

 So stop yammering away about your company and your product.
 You have better places to do that than in a white paper.

-Suggestion: At the end of your white paper, include a short section called “About the Company.”
-Use the same standard corporate boilerplate as in the company press releases.
+Tip: At the end of your white paper, include a short section “About the Company.”
+Use the same corporate boilerplate as in your company press releases.
 Keep it to half a page or less.

 Stop selling tip #2: Stop saying “we” and “our” and “us”